bridgecrew-perf6/arm-template-functions-deployment/function-app-deployment-slot/README.md

 The Function App uses the [AzureWebJobsStorage](https://docs.microsoft.com/azure/azure-functions/functions-app-settings#azurewebjobsstorage) and [WEBSITE_CONTENTAZUREFILECONNECTIONSTRING](https://docs.microsoft.com/azure/azure-functions/functions-app-settings#website_contentazurefileconnectionstring) app settings to connect to a Storage Account.

 + **Microsoft.Web/sites**: The function app instance.

+### Deployment Slot

+Azure Functions <a href="https://docs.microsoft.com/en-us/azure/azure-functions/functions-deployment-slots">deployment slots</a> allow your function app to run different instances called "slots".
+Slots are different environments exposed via a publicly available endpoint.
+One app instance is always mapped to the production slot, and you can swap instances assigned to a slot on demand.

+Function apps running under the Apps Service plan may have multiple slots, while under the Consumption plan only one slot is allowed.

+Don't set the WEBSITE_CONTENTSHARE setting in a deployment slot.
+This setting is generated for you when the app is created in the deployment slot.

++ **Microsoft.Web/sites/slots**: The deployment slot

 ### Azure Storage account